jameshfisher/jameshfisher.com/_posts/2019-05-05-how-can-i-add-tags-to-a-jekyll-blog.md

 ---
-title: "How can I add tags to a Jekyll blog?"
+title: How can I add tags to a Jekyll blog?
-tags: ["programming", "jekyll"]
+tags:
+  - programming
+  - jekyll
 ---

 Here I show you how to add tags to your Jekyll blog.